 Scams in Taiwan

 Expats should be aware of scams in Taiwan.
-Credit card fraud is common, as is telephone fraud, where the scam artist will call the victim and claim to be from a government department, bank or other official office and request personal information such as bank details.
+Credit card fraud and telephone fraud can occur, where the scam artist will call the victim and claim to be from a government department, bank or other official office and request personal information such as bank details.
 ATM fraud is also a risk – when using ATMs, expats should be aware of their surroundings and not accept help from strangers.

 Road safety in Taiwan

-Taiwan's metropolitan areas often see major traffic jams, which is why many people opt for the scooters which are visible in abundance on Taiwanese roads.
+Taiwan's metropolitan areas often see major traffic jams, so many people opt for the scooters visible in abundance on Taiwanese roads.
 Although scooters allow a person to weave in and out of traffic and get around faster than other means, this sort of erratic driving does make for chaotic traffic, especially at peak hours, and bicycle and scooter accidents are common.
-Added to the confusion are ongoing repairs and extensions of the MRT underground system, as well as highway overpasses, which have resulted in congestion at peak hours.
-All passengers in all vehicles are required to wear seatbelts.
+Added to the confusion are ongoing repairs and extensions of the MRT underground system and highway overpasses, which have resulted in congestion at peak hours.

 The highways in western and northern Taiwan are usually in good condition, but those in eastern Taiwan are sometimes in disrepair.
-Road closures due to flooding are not uncommon in typhoon season.
+Road closures due to flooding aren't uncommon during the typhoon season.

 Food and water safety in Taiwan

-Because of the frequent earthquakes, water pipes are often cracked, and so tap water can be contaminated.
-The quality of tap water in Taiwan varies, but in most cities it's safe to drink after boiling and filtering.
-Expats moving to Taiwan should consider installing a good quality water filtration system or sticking to bottled water, as it might be unwise to drink even boiled tap water in Taiwan for an extended period of time.
-Drinking-water fountains in public spaces are already fitted with filter systems and are safe to use.
+Because of the frequent earthquakes, water pipes are often cracked, so tap water can be contaminated.
+The quality of tap water in Taiwan varies, but it's safe to drink in most cities after boiling and filtering.
+Expats moving to Taiwan should consider installing a quality water filtration system or sticking to bottled water.
+Public drinking fountains are generally equipped with filters and are safe to use.